Santa Maria dell'Orazione e Morte: History

 Santa Maria was built by a confraternity, that assumed responsibility for interring abandoned corpses in Rome.
 Its charity was, and still is, supported by the Arciconfraternita di Santa Maria dell'Orazione e Morte, a purgatorial society dating to the 1538 at San Lorenzo in Damaso.
 Burials were performed in their coemeterium, once sited on the banks of the Tiber adjacent to the church.

 First built in 1575, the church was completely rebuilt by Ferdinando Fuga in 1734 using an elliptical plan.
 Fuga was a member of the fraternity, as was Charles Borromeo.

 It is remarkable for the depictions of laureled skulls over the façade entrance and other death imagery.
 There are two engraved plaques on each side of the facade: one depicts a winged skeleton with the inscription "Hodie mihi, cras tibi", i.e. “Today for me, tomorrow for you”, the other, over an almsbox, is the seated death who, holding a winged hourglass in his hand, observing a dying man.
-Over the main door is a curvilinear tympanum that encloses an aedicule with a winged hourglass, a symbol of the incessant passing of time towards death.
+Over the main door is a curvilinear tympanum that encloses an aedicula with a winged hourglass, a symbol of the incessant passing of time towards death.
 The church is an example of the cult of death, also seen in the Roman church of the Capuchins.

 Since 1940 the confraternity has been active as a secular charity based at the church, mainly to give assistance in cases of bereavement.
 As of 23 July 2022, the church remained closed for renovations.